-The FBI remains concerned about the Taliban takeover of Afghanistan and the intent of FTOs, such as ISIS and al-Qa'ida and their affiliates, to carry out or inspire large-scale attacks in the United States.
+The FBI remains concerned about the Taliban takeover of Afghanistan and that the intent of FTOs, such as ISIS and al-Qa'ida and their affiliates, is to carry out or inspire large-scale attacks in the United States.

 Despite its loss of physical territory in Iraq and Syria, ISIS remains relentless in its campaign of violence against the United States and our partners-both here at home and overseas.
-ISIS and its supporters continue to aggressively promote hate-fueled rhetoric and to attract like-minded violent extremists with a willingness to conduct attacks against the United States and our interests abroad.
-We are also concerned about ISIS's successful use of social media and messaging applications, like other foreign terrorist groups, to advocate for lone-offender attacks in the United States and Western countries.
-They use videos and other English language propaganda that have specifically advocated for attacks against civilians, the military, law enforcement, and intelligence community personnel.
+ISIS and its supporters continue to aggressively promote its hate-fueled rhetoric and attract like-minded violent extremists with a willingness to conduct attacks against the United States and our interests abroad.
+ISIS's successful use of social media and messaging applications to attract individuals is of continued concern to us.
+Like other foreign terrorist groups, ISIS advocates for lone offender attacks in the United States and Western countries via videos and other English language propaganda that have specifically advocated for attacks against civilians, the military, law enforcement and intelligence community personnel.

-Al-Qa'ida also maintains its desire to conduct and inspire large-scale, spectacular attacks.
-Because continued pressure has degraded some of the group's senior leadership, we assess that, in the near term, al-Qa'ida is more likely to continue to focus on cultivating its international affiliates and supporting small-scale, readily achievable attacks in regions such as East and West Africa.
-Over the past year, however, propaganda from al-Qa'ida leaders continued to seek to inspire individuals to conduct their own attacks in the United States and other Western nations.
+Al-Qaida also maintains its desire to conduct and to inspire large-scale attacks.
+Because continued pressure has degraded some of the group's senior leadership, we assess that, in the near term, al-Qaida is more likely to continue to focus on cultivating its international affiliates and supporting small-scale, readily achievable attacks in regions such as East and West Africa.
+Nevertheless, propaganda from al-Qaida leaders continues to seek individuals inspired to conduct their own attacks in the United States and other Western nations.

-Iran and its global proxies and partners, including Iraqi Shia militant groups, continue to attack and plot against the United States and our allies throughout the Middle East.
-Iran's Islamic Revolutionary Guard Corps-Qods Force ("IRGC-QF") continues to provide support to militant resistance groups and terrorist organizations.
-Iran also continues to support Lebanese Hizballah and other terrorist groups.
+Iran and its global proxies and partners, including Iraqi Shia militant groups, attack and plot against the United States and our allies throughout the Middle East.
+Iran's Islamic Revolutionary Guard Corps-Qods Force ("IRGC-QF") has too provided support to militant resistance groups and terrorist organizations.
+And Iran has supported Lebanese Hizballah and other terrorist groups.
 Hizballah has sent operatives to build terrorist infrastructures worldwide.
-The arrests of individuals in the United States allegedly linked to Hizballah's main overseas terrorist arm, and their intelligence collection and procurement efforts, demonstrate Hizballah's interest in long-term contingency planning activities here in the Homeland.
-Hizballah Secretary-General Hassan Nasrallah also has threatened retaliation for the death of IRGC-QF Commander Qassem Soleimani.
-This willingness to seek retaliation against the United States was reflected in charges the Department brought in 2022 against a member of the IRGC, working on behalf of the Qods Force, with a plot to murder a former national security advisor.
+The arrests of individuals in the United States allegedly linked to Hizballah's main overseas terrorist arm, and their intelligence-collection and -procurement efforts, demonstrate Hizballah's interest in long-term contingency planning activities here in the Homeland.
+Hizballah Secretary-General Hassan Nasrallah also has threatened retaliation for the death of IRGC-QF Commander

+Qassem Soleimani.
+This willingness to seek retaliation against the United States was reflected in charges the Department brought in 2022 against a member of the IRGC, working on behalf of the Qods Force, who was plotting to murder a former national security advisor.

 While the terrorism threat continues to evolve, the FBI's resolve to counter that threat remains constant.
-As an organization, we continually adapt and rely heavily on the strength of our Federal, state, local, Tribal, territorial, and international partnerships to combat all terrorist threats to the United States and our interests.
-We use all available lawful investigative techniques and methods to combat these threats.
-We collect, analyze, and share intelligence concerning the threats posed by violent extremists, in all their forms, who desire to harm Americans and U.S. interests.
-And we will continue to share information and encourage the sharing of information among our numerous partners through our Joint Terrorism Task Forces across the country, as well as our Legal Attaché offices around the world.
+We continually adapt and rely heavily on the strength of our federal, state, local, tribal, territorial, and international partnerships to combat all terrorist threats to the United States and our interests.
+To that end, we use all available lawful investigative techniques and methods to combat these threats while continuing to collect, analyze, and share intelligence concerning the threats posed by violent extremists who desire to harm Americans and U.S. interests.
+We will continue to share information and encourage the sharing of information among our numerous partners via our Joint Terrorism Task Forces across the country, and our legal attaché offices around the world.